blacklightpy/vaultofknowledge/Why capitalism is unethical.md

 ## Against "Human nature is egoism"
-> To look at people in capitalist society and conclude that human nature is egoism, is like looking at people in a factory where pollution is destroying their lungs and saying that it is human nature to cough. -Andrew Collier, Marx: A Beginner's Guide
+> "To look at people in capitalist society and conclude that human nature is egoism, is like looking at people in a factory where pollution is destroying their lungs and saying that it is human nature to cough."
+>
+> ~ Andrew Collier, Marx: A Beginner's Guide

+I found this from a video on YouTube, and the argument holds on its own.
 ## Against "No incentive to innovate"

 > [!NOTE]